mark-sch/evcc/README.md

 - Show more details of the system state in the Gui: "Home battery has priority over ev", "Enable/disable delay of charging process", "Immediate charging to minSoc treshold" and so on.
 - Backend enhancement to support login and user permissions (when using Sunny5 Smartbox)
 - Extended MQTT getter/setter for smarthome integration
+- Gui: Release Tesla charge port when stopping the charge process in the gui - if a configured Tesla is connected and detected
 - Gui: window toast message throttling
 - Show charging current in GUI
-- Destinguish between foreign and configured vehicles, e.g. switch foreign ev's after connect to mode stop and switch to pv mode when the own vehicle is connected.
+- Distinguish between foreign and configured vehicles, e.g. switch foreign ev's after connect to mode stop and switch to pv mode when the own vehicle is connected.
 - Measure and display houshold consumption metering in evcc GUI

 ## evcc Features